Here are quick weekend trips from Dallas to get to before dinner.

 Cut-Your-Own Sunflowers In Sadler

 Located in North Texas, Sadler is roughly 77 miles from Dallas.
-This road trip could be a day trip, but you could make a weekend out of it by finding an excellent place to stay for a couple of days.
+This road trip could be a day trip, but you could make a weekend by finding an excellent place to stay for a few days.
 Bloomer’s Garden will have its cut-your-own sunflower summer blooms.
 Also, cut-your-own zinnias, cosmos, and Mexican sunflowers.
 They will also have blackberries and blueberries to pick in mid-June.
 Check the website for exact times.

 Pick A Lake